-8 3.2-5145.4.
-Industrial hemn extract requirements.
-3 2.4 DITE.T. musula исшр CAHACI i cquii cinciius.
+§ 3.2-5145.4.
+Industrial hemp extract requirements.

-A. An industrial hemp extract shall (i) be produced from industrial hemp grown in compliance with applicable law and (ii) notwithstanding any authority under federal law to have a greater concentration of tetrahydrocannabinol, when offered for retail sale, (a) have a total tetrahydrocannabinol concentration of no greater than 0.3 percent and (b) contain no more than two milligrams of total tetrahydrocannabinol per package or a ratio of cannabidiol to total tetrahydracannabinol that is greater than or equal to 30:1.
+A. An industrial hemp extract shall (i) be produced from industrial hemp grown in compliance with applicable law and (ii) notwithstanding any authority under federal law to have a greater concentration of tetrahydrocannabinol, when offered for retail sale, (a) have a total tetrahydrocannabinol concentration of no greater than 0.3 percent and (b) contain no more than two milligrams of total tetrahydrocannabinol per package.